-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact VII.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact VII.
 GEOLOGY AND SOILS.
 Would the project: a) Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. Х ii) Strong seismic ground shaking? Х iii) Seismic-related ground failure, including liquefaction? Х iv) Landslides? Х b) Result in substantial soil erosion or the loss of topsoil? Х c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? Х d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? х e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? Х f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? х
+Refer to Division of Mines and Geology Special Publication 42. Х ii) Strong seismic ground shaking?
+X iii) Seismic-related ground failure, including liquefaction?
+X iv) Landslides?
+X b) Result in substantial soil erosion or the loss of topsoil?
+X c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
+X d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property?
+X e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? Х f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
+X a.

-- a.
 The project site is not identified as being in or in proximity to a fault rupture zone (LMEA Figure 2-5).
 According to the Seismic Hazard Evaluation of the Lancaster East and West Quadrangles, the project site may be subject to intense seismic shaking (LMEA pg.
 2-16).
-However, the proposed project would be constructed in accordance with the seismic requirements of the Uniform Building Code (UBC) adopted by the City, which would render any potential impacts to a less than significant level.
-The site is generally level and is not subject to landslides (SSHZ). - Liquefaction is a phenomenon in which the strength and stiffness of a soil is reduced by earthquake shaking or other events.
+However, the proposed project would be constructed in accordance with the seismic requirements of the

+Uniform Building Code (UBC) adopted by the City, which would render any potential impacts to a less than significant level.
+The site is generally level and is not subject to landslides (SSHZ).

+Liquefaction is a phenomenon in which the strength and stiffness of a soil is reduced by earthquake shaking or other events.
 This phenomenon occurs in saturated soils that undergo intense seismic shaking typically associated with an earthquake.
 There are three specific conditions that need to be in place for liquefaction to occur: loose granular soils, shallow groundwater (usually less than 50 feet below ground surface) and intense seismic shaking.
 In April 2019, the California Geologic Survey updated the Seismic Hazard Zones Map for Lancaster (SSHZ) (https://maps.conservation.ca.gov/cgs/EQZApp/app/).
 Based on these maps, the project site is not located in an area at risk for liquefaction.
-No impacts would occur. - b.
+No impacts would occur.

+b.
 The project site is rated as having a low risk for soil erosion (USDA SCS Maps) when cultivated or cleared of vegetation.
 As such, there remains a potential for water and wind erosion during construction.
 The proposed project would be required, under the provisions of the Lancaster Municipal Code (LMC) Chapter 8.16, to adequately wet or seal the soil to prevent wind erosion.
-Additionally, the mitigation measures listed below is required to control dust/wind erosion.
-With implementation of the mitigation measures, impacts would be less than significant.
+Additionally, the following mitigation measure shall be required to control dust/wind erosion.